Can This Team Keep Defying the Odds or Is a Collapse Coming

 During that time, they played 13 games and picked up just six points.

-Mark Bonner was sacked in January, but John Coleman did little to improve the situation.
+Mark Bonner was sacked in January, but John Coleman did little to steady the ship.
 In his two and a half months in charge, he picked up just two wins.

 The Turnaround